 MLME-AUTHENTICATE

-The MLME-AUTHENTICATE primitive allows the DME of an OWPAN coordinator to authenticate a device that previously requested authentication.
+The MLME-AUTHENTICATE primitive is used to perform authentication after a previous association procedure led to the result that further authentication is required.

 Request

-The MLME-AUTHENTICATE.request primitive is issued by the coordinator DME in order to allow or deny authentication of a requesting device.
-The primitive is invoked following a preceding MLME-AUTHENTICATE.indication primitive.
+The MLME-AUTHENTICATE.request primitive is issued by the device DME in order to request authentication by an OWPAN coordinator upon receiving an authentication response that indicates the necessity for further authentication.

 The parameters of the primitive are listed in Table 7-10.